Sarrasine (opera): Premiere and Festival Performances

-Libretto
+Libretto: Source, Significance and Modifications

 George Petrou, conductor and artistic director, collected Handel's rejected or reworked opera music for a long time.
 He initially thought of recording them as an album but eventually came to favor the idea of presenting them on stage, as an opera pastiche or pasticcio, a form that was widely used during the Baroque era, including by Handel himself.
 In collaboration with the English tenor and opera director Laurence Dale, Sarrasine by Honoré de Balzac was chosen as a literary narrative of the new opera.
 The pairing of Balzac's novella with Handel's music to create a twenty-first century pastiche was not accidental choice but stemmed for the co-creators' belief that this "work from the Romantic period is a love letter to Baroque opera - and addresses questions that still concern us today".

+The Plot of Balzac's Novella

 Novella's story-within-a-story is set in the 1750s and its main character is a star of the Roman opera stage called Zambinella.
 The stunning soprano is so beautiful that the young French sculptor named Jean-Ernst Sarrasine, who is new to both Rome and Italian opera, declares her to be the embodiment of the very ideal of female beauty.
 He passionately falls in love with the singer, attends every performance, incessantly draws and sculpts her image, and fantasizes of declaring his love to her.
 He succeeds in putting himself in the situation where he can confess his love but the singer insists that she needs a friend, a brother, a protector.
 Soon after, Sarrasine has an opportunity to get into another private party where Zambinella would perform and it is there that the love-struck young sculptor sees his beloved in man's clothes.
 Confused and unsettled, he demands an explanation and receives a mocking answer that, of course, the star of the Roman stage cannot be a woman.
-Sarrasine is given to understand that the singer is 'in fact' not a female soprano but a male castrato soprano and feels that both his personal and artistic worlds are crashing to the ground.
+Sarrasine is given to understand that the singer is 'in fact' not a female soprano but a male castrato soprano and, still refusing to fully believe this, the young sculptor nevertheless begins to feel that both his personal and artistic worlds are crashing to the ground.
 Balzac gives this story-in-the-story a tragic end.

 The framing story of the novella takes place in the 1830s Paris, in the lavish mansion of the wealthy and mysterious de Lanty family, where unbeknownst to most gossipy members of Parisian society, Zambinella lives out his last years in near total seclusion in the care of his niece, her husband and their two children.
 The story of Zambinella is what the male narrator offers up to the attractive Parisian socialite Madame de Rochefide, who is his guest at the party and an object of his desire, when the two of them accidentally encounter the 'ghost' of the de Lanty family.